Skip to Content

 Soil analysis assesses the availability of nutrients in the soil, helping to determine its fertility and nutrient-supplying capacity.
 Leaf analysis evaluates the crop's nutritional status by measuring the nutrients present in the plant tissues.
 Sap analysis, in contrast, provides real-time insight into the nutrients currently being taken up and utilised by the plant, making it a valuable tool for adjusting fertilization throughout the growing season.

-agronomia em campo
+slogan: agronomia em campo